SalesforceCommerceCloud/commerce-sdk/README.md

     console.error(await e.response.text());
 });
 ```

+### Error Handling

+SDK methods return an appropriate object by default when the API call returns a successful response.
+The object is built from the body of the response.
+If the API response is not successful, an Error is thrown.
+The error message is set to the status code plus the status text.
+The Error object includes a custom 'response' attribute with the entire Response object for inspection.
+To access the body of the response when an error occurs, see sample code above.

+### Autocompletion

 When using an IDE such as VSCode, the autocomplete feature lets you view the available method and class definitions, including parameters.
 ​